google/go-cloud/internal/website/content/howto/server/_index.md

 an imortant part of application monitoring.

-Because each application may have a different definition of what it means to be "healthy", you will need to define a concrete type to implment the `health.Checker` interface and define a `CheckHealth` method specific to your application.
+Because each application may have a different definition of what it means to be "healthy", you will need to define a concrete type to implement the `health.Checker` interface and define a `CheckHealth` method specific to your application.
 ```go
 // customHealthCheck is an example health check.
 It implements the